-The Food Pantry is one of the most established ministries at St. Mary’s Episcopal Church.
-Concerned by issues of hunger and poverty in the Uphams Corner neighborhood of Dorchester, St. Mary’s Food Pantry was established in 1991 to help address the needs of those struggling to put food on their tables.
+The Food Pantry is one of the most established ministries at St. Mary’s Episcopal Church and one of the longest-running pantries in the area.
+Concerned by issues of hunger and poverty in the Upham’s Corner neighborhood of Dorchester, St. Mary’s Food Pantry was established in 1991 to help address the needs of those struggling to put food on their tables.
 Today the food pantry is staffed by volunteers and feeds approximately 450 low-income families (900+ individuals) from Dorchester, Roxbury, Jamaica Plain and other surrounding communities every month.

 St. Mary’s food pantry is a member agency of the Greater Boston Food Bank and receives most of its food from this source.
-In addition, the pantry relies on Partner churches, community groups and individuals to help keep its shelves stocked.
+The pantry also relies on Partner churches, community groups and individuals to help keep its shelves stocked.

 - For information about Food Stamps and other free and low-cost food resources, call Project Bread’s Food Source Hotline: 1-800-645-8333.